ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 instance capable of multiple formats can use [AS discovery](#discovery) to determine which formats are supported, if desired.
 An AS should be generous in supporting many different key formats to allow different types of client software and client instance deployments.

+## Compromised RS {#security-compromised-rs}
+An attacker may aim to gain access to confidential or sensitive resources.
+The measures for hardening and monitoring server systems is out of the scope of this document.
+GNAP generally considers a breach can occur, and therefore advises to prefer key-bound tokens whenever possible, which at least limit the impact of access token leakage by a compromised RS.

 # Privacy Considerations {#privacy}